This post may contain affiliate links. Read my full disclosure here

 The basis of these banned items is that they will not help your household in any way, shape, or form, and it’s a pretty big no-brainer on why they aren’t allowed.
 Just stay clear from these things and you’ll be fine.

-If you do wish to purchase them in the same shopping trip as one where you’ll be using your EBT card, separate the items into different transactions to avoid the confusion at the register.
+Also Note That: If you do wish to purchase alcohol or cigarettes in the same shopping trip as one where you’ll be using your EBT card, separate the items into different transactions to avoid the confusion at the register.

 While EBT cash benefits come with a lot of rules, food stamp benefits, aren’t much different.
 Both benefits come with their own set of rules that must be adhered to.